JasonDip/restart_process_on_idle/README.md

 This script is general-use and can be used to restart any process - see `PROCESS_NAME` and `EXECUTABLE_PATH`.
 The use case outlined in this document is to restart the NZXT CAM application.

 NZXT CAM is needed to run the screen on my NZXT AIO.
-Annoyingly, it has a memory leak issue and NZXT is not able to fix it.
-The script attempts to mitigate the effects of the memory leak by restarting NZXT CAM on occassion; when the script is first ran and then when the computer has been idle for some time (`IDLE_THRESHOLD`).
+NZXT CAM has a memory leak issue and NZXT is not able to fix it.
+This script attempts to mitigate the effects of the memory leak by restarting NZXT CAM on occasion; on starting the script and then when the computer has been idle for some time (`IDLE_THRESHOLD`).

 I recommend setting the script to automatically run when the workstation is unlocked - see Task Scheduler Settings section below.
 If you follow this suggestion, then NZXT CAM will restart after idling for `IDLE_THRESHOLD` seconds and when you unlock your workstation.